KBNLresearch/gado2/README.md

 It contains some local modifications to run it on a different set of NER-classes.

-the data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers, this is not the final set used for evaluation, more info soon..
+The data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers, this is not the final set used for evaluation, more info soon..

 The transformer used to make trainng-files from (Prima) page-xml is also included (pagexml_to_bio.py).